edgelesssys/contrast/docs/docs/architecture/features-limitations.md

 - **Persistent volumes**: Contrast only supports volumes with [`volumeMode: Block`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#volume-mode).
 These block devices are provided by the untrusted environment and should be treated accordingly.
 The [transparent encryption feature](architecture/secrets.md#secure-persistence) is recommended for secure persistence.
 - **Port forwarding**: This feature [isn't yet supported by Kata Containers](https://github.com/kata-containers/kata-containers/issues/1693).
 You can [deploy a port-forwarder](https://docs.edgeless.systems/contrast/deployment#connect-to-the-contrast-coordinator) as a workaround.
 - **Resource limits**: Contrast doesn't support setting CPU limits on bare metal.
 Adding a resource request for CPUs will lead to attestation failures.
-- **Image pull secrets**: registry authentication is only supported on AKS, see [Registry Authentication](howto/registry-authentication.md#bare-metal) for details.
+- **Image pull secrets**: registry authentication is only supported on AKS, see [Registry Authentication](../howto/registry-authentication.md#bare-metal) for details.

 ## Runtime policies

-- **Coverage**: While the enforcement of workload policies generally functions well, [there are scenarios not yet fully covered](https://github.com/microsoft/kata-containers/releases/tag/3.2.0.azl0.genpolicy).
-It's crucial to review deployments specifically for these edge cases.
 - **Order of events**: The current policy evaluation mechanism on API requests isn't stateful, so it can't ensure a prescribed order of events.
 - **Absence of events**: Policies can't ensure certain events have happened.
 A container, such as the [service mesh sidecar](components/service-mesh.md), can be omitted entirely.
 Environment variables may be missing.
 - **Volume integrity checks**: Integrity checks don't cover any volume mounts, such as `ConfigMaps` and `Secrets`.
+- **Supported resource kinds**: There are some resources not yet covered.
+    It's crucial to review deployments specifically for these edge cases.
-- **Supported resource kinds**: Only the following kinds are supported by `contrast generate`:
+    Only the following kinds are supported by `contrast generate`:
     - `ConfigMap`
     - `CronJob`
     - `DaemonSet`